LIVERPOOL ROAD METHODIST CHURCH NOTICES

 Other worship resources and on line services from the Methodist Church can be found at https://www.methodist.org.uk/our-faith/worship/singing-the-faith-plus/seasons-and-themes/worship-during-the-coronavirus-pandemic/.

 At 8.00 am this Sunday, all 39 BBC local radio stations will be joining together for worship.

 BBC Radio 4

 Sunday 8.10am – Cities of Promise.
-A place for nature.
+A place in the heart.

 During this era of Covid the city seems to have been devalued as a place of human flourishing.
 Instead it’s become a place of fear of contamination – a place to get away from, no longer a sought after place to live.
 But the biblical view is of a redeemed city, a place where human culture is valued alongside restored relationships – a place of beauty and worship of the living God.
-Such an understanding of the potential of the city might have inspired Sir Ebenezer Howard who, in 1920 founded Welwyn Garden City, a planned town that was intended to combine the benefits of city and countryside whilst avoiding the disadvantages of both.
-With the Rev Dr Rob Marshall, Rector of Digswell, Welwyn Garden City.
-Reading: Revelation 21: 22 – 22:5.
-Producer: Andrew Earis.
+On the 3rd Sunday Advent, the theme is A Place in the Heart.
+Father Martin Magill and the Rev David Compton reflect on what this means for the City of Belfast.

-Sunday 1.15pm Songs of Praise – Young Chorister of the year – Final
+Sunday 1.15pm Songs of Praise – Christmas in Norfolk.